ShaunCurtis/Blazr.Clean/article.md

 3. **UI Domain** - this contains all the UI code.
 It's specific to the UI framework used for the application.

-The key concept we are trying to achieve is our core domain code has no dependancies on the Data, UI or any support domain code.
-It defines the interfaces it uses to communicate downward with the data domain and the interfaces it provides upward to the UI.
-In principle we can change out the data source from a SQL database to an API and the core domain shouldn't care.
-We should be able to plug different front ends onto the same core domain code.
+The key concept we are trying to achieve is to remove any dependancies our core domain code has on the Data, UI or any support domain code.
+The core defines the interfaces it uses to communicate downward with the data domain and the interfaces it provides upward to the UI.
+In principle we can change out the data source from a SQL database to an API and the core domain doesn't change.
+We can plug different front ends onto the same core domain code.

 Let's look at how we achieve this is the solution.

 ### One Solution Many Projects

 You'll notice that the solution has a lot of projects.
 That's by design.
 Each project represents a code domain or application endpoint.
-With projects we can tighlty manage our interdependancies, and separate out blocks of code that are used by different application endpoints.
+Using projects we can tightly control and manage our interdependancies, and separate out blocks of code that are used by different application endpoints.
 Two examples:

-1. The Core project has no project dependancies, so therefore doesn't depend on the data or UI dopmain code.
+1. The Core project has no project dependancies: it doesn't on the data or UI domain code.
 2. The API controllers are used in two application endpoints.
 So we break then out into a library project.
 They also have specific library requirements which mean we can't mix them with a WASM project code.

 ### What goes in the Core Domain?

 Answer:  Anything it needs to use.

-Let's look at the Core project.
-It's divided into *entities* so we can keep together all the code modules for each data set e.g. Weather Forecasts.  *Base* contains all the interfaces and base classes.
+Here's the Core project.
+It's divided into *entities* to keep together all the code modules for each data set e.g. Weather Forecasts.  *Base* contains all the interfaces and base classes.

 ![Core Project](core-project-structure.png)

-Note that we have the `WeatherForecastViewService` and the `WeatherForecast` data class.
+Note the `WeatherForecastViewService` and the `WeatherForecast` data class.
 First pass would suggest that data classes belong in the data domain.
-But, consider who will use them.
-All the domains, so based on our Clean Design dependancy model, they belong in the core domain.
+But, consider who will use them?
+All the domains: so based on our clean design dependancy model, they belong in the core domain.

 ### Interfaces and Dependancy Injection

-We use interfaces to define the communications channels between our primary domains.
+We use interfaces to define the communications between our primary domains.

 #### Core to Data

-In this application the core only needs the following from the data domain:
+In this application the core only needs the following functionality from the data domain:

 1. Provide a collection of Weather Forecasts
 2. Add a Weather Forecast to the data set.

-We can define that in our intwrface:
+We can define that in our interface:

 ```csharp
 public interface IDataBroker